Macrometacorp/docs/docs/api-docs/run-api-commands-docs.md

    Macrometa runs the API call with the parameters that you chose and returns a response in the Response pane.

-1. If you want to, you can generate a request in a number of programming languages, including Python and JavaScript.
+1. Optionally, you have the ability to generate a request in multiple programming languages, including Python and JavaScript.
 Click **Request Sample** to select a language and library for your request.
 The default request sample is a cURL command.